Operation Toan Thang III: May

 On 8 May at 07:05 a unit of the 2nd Brigade, 1st Cavalry Division sweeping and area 12 mi northeast of Tây Ninh engaged an enemy force in bunkers resulting in eight PAVN/VC killed and four U.S. killed.
 At 13:10 infantry from the 2nd Brigade, 25th Infantry Division accompanied by tanks engaged an entrenched PAVN force 2 mi northwest of Phú Cường.
 The engagement continued until 17:30 resulting in 29 PAVN killed and one U.S. killed.
 At 20:10 a unit of the 2nd Brigade, 25th Infantry Division in a night defensive position 6 mi southwest of Go Dau Ha detected enemy movement and called in artillery fire, an aerial observer reported 22 dead PAVN/VC in the impact area.
-On 9 May at 09:35 a unit of the 2nd Brigade, 25th Infantry Division found a weapons cache containing eight 122mm rockets 3 mi west of Phú Cường.
+On 9 May at 09:35 a unit of the 2nd Brigade, 25th Infantry Division found a weapons cache containing eight 122 mm rockets 3 mi west of Phú Cường.
 At 10:45 a unit of the 2nd Brigade, 1st Cavalry Division sweeping and area 7 mi northeast of Phú Cường was engaged by an enemy force killing three U.S. for two PAVN/VC killed.
 Also at 10:45 mechanized infantry from the 3rd Brigade, 25th Infantry Division engaged a PAVN force 5 mi southeast of Dầu Tiếng.
 The battle continued until 18:45 and resulted in 102 PAVN killed and one captured and eight individual weapons and one light machinegun captured; U.S. losses were two killed.
 At 14:40 and OH-6 was hit by ground fire 7 mi north-northeast of Go Dau Ha and crash-landed.
 At 17:45 infantry from the 2nd Brigade, 25th Infantry Division engaged an estimated platoon in fortified positions 9 mi southwest of Bến Cát killing 15 in an hourlong engagement.
 At 18:15 helicopter gunships from the 1/9th Cavalry engaged 20 PAVN/VC in a bunker complex 8 mi southeast of Katum killing eight.